cgnorthcutt/benchmarking-keras-pytorch/README.md

 You can control *GPU usage*, *batch size*, *output storage directories*, and more.
 Run the files with the `-h` flag to see command line argument options.

+#### Tips for Keras

+One of the goals of this project is to help reconcile issues with reproducibility in Keras pre-trained models.
+The way I deal with these issues is three-fold.
+In Keras I
+1. avoid batches during inference.
+2. run each example one at a time.
+This is silly slow, but yields a reproducible output for every model.
+3. only run models in local functions or use `with` clauses to ensure no aspects of a previous model persist in memory when the next model is loaded.

 ## License

 Copyright (c) 2019 Curtis Northcutt.
 Released under the MIT License.
 See [LICENSE](https://github.com/cgnorthcutt/imagenet_benchmarking/blob/master/LICENSE) for details.